 Yes, you can plug your modem into any phone line, provided it has a telephone port corresponding internet-voice plan.
 However, if you have a DSL modem with you, the port shouldn’t be a concern as the DSL port works well with any RJ11 cable and a phone socket.

-Spectrum and Xfinity are the more popular cable service providers that offer voice plans as well.
+Spectrum and Xfinity are the more popular cable service providers that also offer voice plans.
 For DSL services, Verizon and AT&T steal the show.

 Hooking up a landline phone to a modem seems straightforward.
 However, there are quite a few things to consider before you can pick a modem, router, gateway device, landline device, and even the voice plan of choice.
 You must understand that not every modem/networking device works on similar technologies.
 And this is what causes a difference in the rollout, availability, and usage of voice services.